 - If you’re in a public place, you can listen to the voice message privately by tapping the play button and putting your iPhone to your ear as if you were on a call.
 The message will now play from the top earpiece speaker and not the bottom loudspeaker.

 - You can also go back to the main WhatsApp chat screen or even out of the app on the iPhone Home Screen, and the audio message will keep playing.
-You will see a simple playback control strip at the top of the app when you’re out of the chat where the audio message is being played.
+You’ll see a simple playback control strip at the top of the app when you’re out of the chat where the audio message is being played.

 Managing WhatsApp voice messages